gabe-kai/EarthRing/docs/07-streaming-system.md

    - Further compressed with gzip if >1KB

 2. **Zone References**
-   - Zone IDs overlapping chunk
+   - Zone IDs stored in `chunk_data.zone_ids` array
+   - Zones embedded in chunk data when chunks are streamed
+   - Default zones (restricted zones) are bound to chunks and appear/disappear with chunks
    - Compressed array format

 3. **NPC Data**